iemilov/caafs-platform/README.md

 GoIoT is a scalable web application for everyone who loves node js and is interested in learning Internet of Things, building demos, prototypes, showcases or just wants to try out quickly some use cases.
 With this application you will be able to get a complete ready environment hosted in Microsoft Azure with the main functionalities which are major part of almost every solution.
 It is up to you to choose the main configurations for the application like database name, collections names, passwords, connection strings and etc. and it can be configured without touching the code of the application.
-Additionally there is a complete free suitable device client application developed to communicate with this platform and also written in node js.
+Additionally there is a complete free suitable device client application developed to communicate with this platform and is also written in node js.

 Every user is free to extend and make suggestions how to improve the application.
 If you find any bugs, feel free to submit the issues: https://github.com/iemilov/GoIoT-Platform-Playground/issues

-!!!
-After deploying and configuring the application you will get a similar result as the microsoft preconfigured solution announced here: https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet, but with several differences:
+**Note**: After deploying and configuring the application you will get a similar result as the microsoft preconfigured solution announced here: https://github.com/Azure/azure-iot-pcs-remote-monitoring-dotnet, but with several differences:

 1. In this case you won't get the environment ready with one mouse click, rather you will be able to deploy and configure the components on your own with the description provided here.
 You will get a very good impression which components are deployed and how to reconfigure them.
 The user will be free to choose even the free tier of every component as long it is possible for this resource.
 2. This application is completly based on node js - easy to understand and extend even for user with modest programming background